EffinAmazing/jostens-sfmc-content-blocks/README.md

 ### Background Images (Hero Block)

 CSS `background-image` is not supported in Outlook.
-When the Hero Block is set to **Image** background mode, a VML `<v:rect>` with `<v:fill type="frame">` wraps the entire content area, rendering the background image natively in Outlook.
-The **Outlook Fallback Color** field sets the color Outlook displays if the image fails to load or is blocked.

-Non-Outlook clients use the CSS `background-image` on the table element and ignore the VML entirely.
+The Hero Block does not attempt to render background images in Outlook via VML.
+Instead, in **Image** mode, the block sets `background-color` inline on the table to the **Outlook Fallback Color**.
+Outlook recipients see this solid color; all other clients apply the CSS `background-image` and see the full background image.

-In practice: set the Outlook Fallback Color to a brand color that provides readable contrast for your text in case the image is blocked.
+In practice: set the Outlook Fallback Color to a brand color that provides readable contrast for your text.
+The rounded CTA button renders correctly in Outlook in all background modes.

 ### Gradient Backgrounds (Hero Block)